 How does Web 3.0 development work?

 From the Web 1.0 of the 90s to the Web 2.0 of the 2010s, users and developers alike seem to be in a perpetual race to catch up with digital technologies that forever elude them.
 But this doesn’t have to be the case.
 In a world where the only constant is change, Web 3.0 brings a new paradigm by putting people at the center of its technological storm.
-This series of articles gives an overview of Web 3.0 development when beginning to code with the Substrate Framework for deployment on Polkadot and Kusama blockchains.
+This series of articles gives an overview of Web 3.0 development when beginning to code with the Substrate Framework for deployment on Polkadot and Kusama.

 Web 3.0 development with Substrate